xietomzy/Pintos/report/project1.md

 ### 2.2 Task 2: Process Control Syscalls

-Task 2 remained relatively the same.
+Task 2 remained relatively the same, but some changes had to happen to our data structures.

+#### The child_status struct.

 1. We had a struct from the design doc to learn more things about children threads, but we had to add more members.
 We had to add a semaphore called "load" that informs the parent process when the child has been loaded.
 This is important because in process_execute, when we call thread_create, we have to wait for the thread to actually create, because process_execute might return before thread_create finishes creating a thread.